PolarisMegrez/qphase/docs/config_spec_en.md

 ## Versioning notes and storage guard

-- v0.1.2 supports NumPy + Euler–Maruyama, placeholder Milstein, and multi-IC semantics:
+- v0.1.3 supports NumPy + Euler–Maruyama, placeholder Milstein, and multi-IC semantics:
   - If `model.ic` contains multiple vectors, each IC is simulated independently with the same settings.
   - Time series are saved per-IC as `time_series/timeseries_icXX.npz`.
   - Figures are saved per-IC under `figures/icXX/`.
   - PSD files are saved per-IC when toggles are enabled.
 - To prevent runaway disk usage, the CLI estimates time-series storage and aborts if it exceeds a default 1 GiB threshold.
 Override with `--max-storage-gb`.
-- Future versions will expand solvers, backends, and visualization types.
+- Future versions will expand solvers, backends, and visualizer types.